BVI Update on Economic Substance Implementation

 - Distribution & service centres.

 Broadly speaking, if BVI companies that are BVI tax resident are conducting any of the relevant activities listed above, then substance may be required in the jurisdiction; if not, additional substance should not be required.

-If required, existing companies will need to comply with economic substance requirements by June 30th 2019 and meet the reporting obligation within one financial year of June 30th 2019.
+If required, existing companies were required to comply with economic substance requirements by June 30th 2019 and to have met the reporting obligation within one financial year of June 30th 2019.